This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Also, don’t try to take selfies with the bison.
 They have large horns they don’t mind shoving into you if you piss them off.

 These are just some of the absurd tales you’ll hear about visitors to Yellowstone.
-There is even a book called Death in Yellowstone, outlining all the ways you can die.

 We visited with our kids, Craig’s sister, and our two nieces, no one was hurt, and we all had an incredible time and consider it to be one of the coolest and most unique places to visit in the US.